 Bachelor’s Program in Instructional Design by the University of Arizona

-A bachelor’s program in ID from a credible online university is a great starting point for a distinguished career.
+A bachelor’s program in instructional design from a credible online university is a great starting point for a distinguished career.
 It will teach you how to apply core learning principles, create digital training content for businesses and other educational settings, use methodologies to successfully manage course development processes in a team, and overcome issues that exist in today’s online educational process.

 In order to obtain your bachelor of arts in instructional design, you will need to successfully complete 120 credits.
 Out of these credits, 30 must be at the upper-division level, with 18 of those credits coming from the major program.
 Additionally, you must complete a minimum of 30 credits at the University of Arizona Global Campus to fulfill the residency requirement.